 The Myth of Backspin in Hitting

-One thing that many hitting instructors spend a lot of time talking about is the idea of backspin.
+One thing many hitting instructors spend a lot of time talking about is the idea of backspin.

 They believe that...